bitfocus/companion-module-behringer-xair/HELP.md

 -----------------|---------------
 Channel, USB, FX Send, Fx Return, Bus and Main mute | Mutes or Unmutes the selected Channel, USB, FX Send, Fx Return, Bus and Main
 Channel, USB, FX Send, Fx Return, Bus and Main fader set | Sets the level of the selected Channel, Channel, USB, FX Send, Fx Return, Bus and Main fader
-Channel, USB, FX Send, Fx Return, Bus and Main fader adjust | Adjust the selected Channel, Channel, USB, FX Send, Fx Return, Bus and Main fader up or down by steps **see note**
+Channel, USB, FX Send, Fx Return, Bus and Main fader adjust | Adjust the selected Channel, Channel, USB, FX Send, Fx Return, Bus and Main fader up or down by steps **see note*
 Channel, USB, FX Send, Fx Return, Bus and Main label | Sets the text label in the scribble strip of the selected Channel, USB, FX Send, Fx Return, Bus and Main
 Channel, USB, FX Send, Fx Return, Bus and Main color | Sets the color of the scribble strip of the selected Channel, USB, FX Send, Fx Return, Bus and Main
+Mute Group | Turns the selected mute group on or off Bus sends | Bus sends for channels
+Channel, USB, FX Send, Fx Return, Bus and Main Solo | Solos the selected Channel, USB, FX Send, Fx Return, Bus and Main Clear Solo | Clears all active solos
-Mute Group | Turns the selected mute group on or off Load Console Snapshot | Loads the given Snapshot from the consoles internal Snapshot list 1-64 Tape Operation | Stop,Play,PlayPause,Record,RecordPause,Fast Forward,Rewind of the tape Deck Bus sends | Bus sends for channels
+Solo Level Set | Sets the level of the Solo (monitor) output Solo Level Adjust | Adjust the Solo (monitor) output up or down by steps **see note* Load Console Snapshot | Loads the given Snapshot from the consoles internal Snapshot list 1-64 Tape Operation | Stop,Play,PlayPause,Record,RecordPause,Fast Forward,Rewind of the tape Deck

-**Note:** All mute actions also have a Toggle option that inverts the current state of the board channel.
+**Note:** All mute and solo actions also have a Toggle option that inverts the current state of the board channel.

 **Note:** This module stores fader position as a range from 0 (-oo dB) to 100 (+10dB).
 The conversion from position to dB is explained below.